 Students who maintain exemplary attendance are more likely to achieve maximum academic progress.
 Additionally, students arriving on time each day receive the highest benefit.
 By helping your children arrive to school each day on time, you ensure their greatest opportunities for success.
-We ask for your support in stressing the importance of good attendance, punctual arrivals, and positive participation in daily school activities.
+We ask for your support in stressing the importance of good attendance, punctual arrivals and positive participation in daily school activities.

 Remember, late arrivals and early pick-ups interrupt the educational process of your child and other students.
-Please limit these occurrences to unavoidable times when there is an emergency.
+Please limit these occurrences to unavoidable times when your child has medical or dental appointments.